 Charges: Mpls. woman spewed racial slurs, falsely accused Black ride-share driver of assault

-A woman has been charged with repeatedly shouting racial slurs toward an Uber driver that echoed up and down Hennepin Avenue in south Minneapolis while falsely accusing to a 911 dispatcher that he assaulted her.
+A woman has been charged with unleashing a racist tirade toward a Black Uber driver on Hennepin Avenue in south Minneapolis last year.

-Jill C. Berquist, 38, stands charged in Hennepin County District Court with two misdemeanors: falsely reporting a crime and disorderly conduct in connection with the tirade on April 1, 2022, that the driver video-recorded and posted by the driver on YouTube.
+Jill C. Berquist, 38, was initially charged in Hennepin County District Court on June 22 with two misdemeanors: falsely reporting a crime — that the driver hit her — and disorderly conduct in connection with the tirade on April 1, 2022, that the driver video-recorded and posted on YouTube.

 Warning: Video contains graphic language and racial slurs.